Remembering passwords in SQL Compare and SQL Data Compare

 It’s the sort of feature you might have used without even noticing.
 SSMS and SQL Doc have remembered passwords for a long time now, and it was a popular suggestion on the SQL Compare UserVoice page.
 If there are other features you’d like to see in SQL Compare or SQL Data Compare, please let us know.

-Also about SQL Data Compare
+SQL Data Compare